 About

 Hello!
 My pronouns are she/her.
 I write science fiction and fantasy novels and short stories.
 I am the author of the Asiana duology published by Harper Voyager US.
-The first book Markswoman was published in January 2018 and the sequel Mahimata in March 2019.
-My first YA fantasy book Night of the Raven, Dawn of the Dove was published in October 2022 by Wednesday Books, and the next Flower and Thorn will be out in October 2023.
+The first book Markswoman was published in 2018 and the sequel Mahimata in 2019.
+My YA fantasy books Night of the Raven, Dawn of the Dove (2022) and Flower and Thorn (2023) were published by Wednesday Books.
 I am represented by the wonderful Mary.
 C. Moore of Aevitas Creative Management.

 But I actually trained as an Economist.
 I dreamed in equations for several years before realizing I was wasting my time (both asleep and awake – who wants to dream in equations?).
 I branched into Environmental Policy, did a stint at the World Conservation Union in Switzerland, and worked in several countries before deciding to make my home in Canada.